https://www.slab.org.uk/guidance/taking-precognitions-in-childrens-hearings-proof-proceedings-and-disclosure-of-evidence-by-the-reporter/

 “Report” – a report obtained by SCRA is not considered to be a statement.
 In terms of SCRA’s Practice Instruction Note there is a presumption that such a report should be disclosed if it is likely to form part of the evidence to be led by the reporter in the proceedings by way of a production.

-You do not need our prior approval to take precognitions from Reporter’s witnesses considered to be material to your client’s case if:
+Even if you have received disclosure of statements from the reporter, you do not need our prior approval to take precognitions from Reporter’s witnesses considered to be material to your client’s case even where you are using a precognition agent.

-You will require our prior approval to take precognitions in the following circumstances:
+You will require our prior approval to take precognitions in the following circumstance:

 Formal witnesses are those whose evidence will not be challenged in court, may not add anything to the case or may simply add a link in the case.

-You must seek sanction for unusual work to take a precognition from a formal witness in any S101 proof.
+You must seek approval for unusual work to take a precognition from a formal witness in any children’s proof.

-In such a sanction application, you will require to:
+In such an approval application, you need to:

 Unless prior approval has been sought and granted to take a precognition from a formal witness then we will abate the costs of doing so unless you can show that SCRA refused or were unable to make this evidence available to you within a reasonable timescale.